Federal Direct Student Loans

 Completing the MPN takes approximately 30 minutes.
 All nine steps must be completed and a confirmation page received.
 Once the session is completed, an electronic confirmation will be sent to MVCC; this may take up to four days.

 Before receiving a student loan for the first time, borrowers must complete an online Entrance Counseling Session.
 This session provides useful tips and tools regarding loan responsibilities, interest rates, and payment options.
-Once in the session, click on Entrance & Exit Counseling and complete the Stafford Loan Tutorial & Quiz.
-The session takes approximately 20-30 minutes; the session must be completed, and a confirmation message received.
+The session takes approximately 20 to 30 minutes; the session must be completed, and a confirmation message received.
 Unless the session has been completed, the electronic confirmation will not be sent to MVCC.
 As this is a federal requirement, the loan cannot be paid without this confirmation.

 When you have completed your studies, you will be required to receive exit counseling.
 This will give you an overview of your rights and responsibilities as a borrower, as well as information regarding payment options.
 After leaving school (or studying less than half time), you will be notified by the loan servicer that holds the loans.
 The notification will include payment options, where to send payments, and contact information.